Improving environmental efficiencies in fuel standards and design

 Given the mode preference hierarchy presented above, the long term strategy involves shifting food delivery out of trucks.
 Ultimately, it means that truck freight and the trucking industry has to shrink.
 In the near term, the focus is to ensure truck freight is optimized (ie. limit empty or semi loads) and that routes minimize food miles.
 One area that needs changing is the cabotage rules.
 Cabotage rules evolved in earlier periods when domestic economic development and national security were priorities, eras in which understanding of ecology was significantly limited and environmental problems not apparent.

 Designed to protect domestic sectors, these rules have the effect of generating ecological inefficiencies and, based on differential application of said rules across modes, favouring certain modes over others.
-While NAFTA provisions on cabotage have not really been relaxed in shipping with the US, they have in trucking (related to international point to point routes and drivers) which has helped increase truck freight.
+While NAFTA provisions on cabotage were not really relaxed in shipping with the US, they were in trucking (related to international point to point routes and drivers) which helped increase truck freight.
 Some changes under NAFTA between Mexico and Canada did increase shipping at the expense of trucking, again suggesting that differentiated rules can favour one over the other (Higgins and Ferguson, 2011).
-Unfortunately, no North American intermodal concept has been implemented though it has been discussed during NAFTA negotiations (Blank and Prentice, 2012).
+Unfortunately, no North American intermodal concept has been implemented though it was discussed during NAFTA negotiations (Blank and Prentice, 2012).
+The USMCA largely retained existing cabotage rules in Canada.

 Regulated under the Customs Act and Customs Tariff (cargo, vehicles, container) and the Immigration and Refugee Protection Act (drivers), cabotage in trucking needs to be modified to make truck freight more efficient.
 The current rules restrict certain kinds of backhaul and topping up of loads with domestic goods, and altering the route to accommodate such measures, all of which which means semi-empty or empty trucks (Kiselbach, 2013).
 These rules need to be changed.
 Total deregulation of cabotage is not recommended because that could create more truck traffic and over longer distances.